 Previously, on February 21, 2017, Arifmemetov had been detained—along with Bekirov—while livestreaming the raid of the home of Crimean Tatar activist Marlen Mustafaev in Simferopol, according to CHRG.
 He was sentenced the next day to five days of administrative arrest, the report said.

-In October 2022, CPJ called the Russian Ministry of Interior, but nobody answered the phone.
-CPJ emailed the press service of the Russian Prosecutor General’s Office, but did not receive any replies.
+In October 2023, CPJ emailed the press service of the Russian Prosecutor General’s Office for comment but did not receive any replies.